An Absolute Beginners Course to Start or Refine your practice.

 Set the tone for your year.
 Reconnect to your practice and create routine.

-The new year is the perfect opportunity for you to connect back to yourself and your yoga practice.
-The Shala Cape Town Yoga School will be hosting their next Absolute Beginners in January 2019.
+Winter is the perfect opportunity for you to connect back to yourself and your yoga practice.
+The Shala Cape Town Yoga School will be hosting their next Absolute Beginners in June 2019.
 Not only is this workshop the perfect opportunity to begin your yoga journey, but also a refresher for those who are looking to brush up on their alignment!

 Tamsin Sheehy, co-owner and yoga instructor at The Shala started offering the Absolute Beginners Course in 2010.
 The reason behind this course was to refine alignment and to create safety as well as effective alignment in yoga.
 Tamsin saw the need for regular practitioners to have the opportunity to revisit the foundational elements of their yoga practice.